Regional Anesthesia and Acute Pain Management (RAAPM) Fellowship

 Length of Training: 12 months

 The Section of Regional Anesthesia and Acute Pain Management (RAAPM) is responsible for the provision of regional anesthetics and acute pain management throughout the institution of Wake Forest Baptist Medical Center.
 The RAAPM section performs about 3500 peripheral nerve blocks, 2000 neuraxial blocks, and 600 continuous peripheral blocks yearly.
 This activity occurs in our state-of-the-art six-bed RAAPM area built in 2008.
 Centrally located within our OR suite, the RAAPM area is well staffed and equipped to provide regional anesthesia for a wide range of surgical specialties.
-Our teaching faculty number seven.

 - Daryl S. Henshaw, MD

-- J. Wells Reynolds MD
+- J. Wells Reynolds, MD

-- Robert S Weller MD (Fellowship Director)
+- Robert S Weller MD (Section Head)

 The RAAPM Fellowship is an educational opportunity within the much-larger teaching milieu of the Department of Anesthesiology of Wake Forest School of Medicine.
 As such, RAAPM Fellows have full access to the infrastructure for research and education provided by the Department and the School of Medicine.
 Wake Forest Baptist Medical Center is a 980-bed hospital with 40 operating rooms.
 Direct Faculty supervision and guidance is provided by subspecialty-trained anesthesiologists with expertise in RAAPM.